stracker-phil/gdpr-cache-script-styles/readme.txt

 This plugin does not add any "output buffering" but scans the URLs which are enqueued via recommended WordPress functions.

-As a result, GDPR Asset Cache has practically no performance impact on your response time, no matter how big your website is.
+As a result, *GDPR Cache Scripts & Styles* has practically no performance impact on your response time, no matter how big your website is.

 ## Background worker